Apply

 Degree Requirements

-The BSN is a minimum of 121 credits.
-A sample of courses is listed below; view the full curriculum and course descriptions in the course catalog.
+Our BSN nursing degree is a minimum of 121 credits.
+A sample of courses is listed below.
+To view the full curriculum and course description, you can refer to the course catalog.

 All first-year nursing students must meet the following requirements to begin nursing coursework in the second year of the nursing curriculum: